yanivh/n26-data-crunch/README.md

 - SQL for data analysis
 - Git for version control
 - Cursor AI for LLM support
+- Docker for containerized execution
+- Makefile for easy setup and execution
+- DuckDB for database operations

 ## Task Breakdown

 ### Task 1: Joining Data Sets
 **Description:**
 Joins multiple datasets (transactions, users, and agreements) efficiently while maintaining data integrity.

+Reviewing this task, I pay special attention not only to the correctness of results, but especially to the code quality and efficiency of the data structures and algorithms used.
+The implementation uses hash tables for O(1) lookups and minimizes memory usage through generator patterns where applicable.

 **Run the tests:**
 ```bash